-The derogation laid down in Article 94(3) CRD wastransposed into Maltese law by BR/21/2022 Remuneration Policies and Practices (paragraph 20), issued on 7th January 2022, i.e. after the Bank's accounting period ended 31st December 2021.
-Given that this derogation was not implemented in Malta in 2021, the Bank relied on the derogation provided for by the MFSA Circular mentioned above rather than the derogation laid down in Article 94(3) CRD.
-However, the Bank would be able to rely on the latter derogation in particular on the basis of Article 94(3)(a) CRD, as the Bank is not a 'large institution' as defined in point (146) of Article 4(1) CRR and the value of its assets is on average and on an individual basis in accordance with CRD and CRR less than EUR 5 billion over the four-year period immediately preceding the financial year.
+The derogation laid down in Article 94(3) CRD was transposed into Maltese law by BR/21/2022 - Remuneration Policies and Practices (paragraph 20).
+The Bank is not a large institution as defined in point (146) of Article 4(1) of the CRR and the value of its assets on average and on an individual basis was less than ξ 5 billion over the four-year period immediately preceding the financial year 2022, as referred to in Article 94(3)(a) CRD.
+The Bank therefore benefits from, and relies on, a derogation from the following requirements: